codedragon/code_reviews/slides.md

+# Start at the bottom of the stack trace

-## In a simple stacktrace, the problem is usally at the bottom, and the code that caused it directly above it.
+## In a simple stack trace, the problem is usally at the bottom, and the code that caused it directly above it.

 ```
 python3 except_excercise.py